The next day Rei took me shopping.

-She shoved her way into a building with the big words “Gambling Hall” at the top.
+She shoved her way into a building with the large illuminated words, “Gambling Hall” at the top.

-I didn’t like the look of the place.
-We were already in a shady area and she just walked into the scavy den.
+The place alone looked like it beckoned all sorts of troubled roamers.
+We were already in a shady part of the city and she just walked into the Scavy den.
 I knew Kiko would kill me if she found out I left her in a place like this, so I followed her.

 The air was thick with rancid smoke.
 There were groups of people sitting at tables making bets and playing games.
 I saw Rei was already at a table playing cards with a small group.
 I moved over to the food lounge and sat in a place where I could still see her.

 I had a meal and waited for her there until she was finished.
-She would occasionally cheer very loudly and a few minutes later I saw a group of men, of a variety of species, eye and point at her.
-They gradually went up to her and one of them spoke in a booming voice.
+She occasionally cheered loudly.
+Eventually I saw a group of men, of a variety of species, eye and point at her, approaching her like a stalking predator.
+Then, one of them spoke in a booming voice.

-“Hey you’ve made a lot of money there, you wanna share some of that with me and my buddies here?”
+“Hey there, girlie.
+You’ve made a lot of money, you wanna share some of that with me and my buddies here?”

-She casually blew them off, “Yeah right, get your own winning streak.”
+Eyes glued to her cards, she casually blew them off with a flick of her hand, “Yeah right, get your own winning streak.”

-I knew this wasn’t going to end well.
-As I made my way to her the man grabbed her arm.
+I sensed this meeting wasn’t going to end well.
+As I made my way to her, the scowling man grabbed her arm.

 “Let her go!”
 I demanded.

 The guy looked at me.
-He had completely black eyes and no hair but spikes coming out of his skull.
+He had empty black eyes and no hair but spikes coming out of his skull.

 “Pathetic human.
 Who do you think you are, ordering us around?”

-No one seemed to care that we were being harassed.
-In fact, I think the noise bothered them so a few patrons casually moved seats.
+No one sitting nearby seemed to care that we were being harassed.
+In fact, I think the noise caused a few patrons to casually move seats.

-Their leader spoke again but this time to his friends, “We’ll take’em with us and teach’em how to act toward a superior specie.”
+Their leader spoke again but this time to his friends, “We’ll take ’em with us and teach ’em how to act toward a superior species.”

 The other guys grabbed us by the arms and started dragging us out the back door.
-Rei instantly started fighting back.
-She was able to easily get away and headed towards me, but more guys blocked her path and began shooting at her, forcing her to kick over a table and jump behind it.
+Rei wasted no time fighting back.
+She easily slipped out of her hold and made her way towards me, but more guys blocked her path and took out their blasters, forcing her to kick over a table and jump behind it.

-Of all days, she had left her pistol blaster with Kiko for maintenance.
-I was able to get a glimpse of her behind the table before I was over powered and subdued with a punch to the ribs.
-It felt like I was hit with a sledgehammer.
+Of all days, her pistol blaster was with Kiko for maintenance.
+I got a glimpse of her behind the table before I was over-powered and put down with a powerful punch to the ribs.
+I could’ve sworn I was hit with a sledgehammer.
 The pain was immense but my concerns were with Rei as I tried to straggle on all fours back toward the door.